jbottum/t5pat/langchain_markdown46_short.md

 ### Summary for the Large model

 The Large model did not answer the first question in the prompts which contained multiple questions.
 If you count the first questions, the Large model missed more questions than it answered correctly.
-Additionally, the answers did not provide much context, but to fair, we did not ask for context in the answer.
+Additionally, the answers did not provide much context, but to be fair, we did not ask for context in the answer.
 Determining what is correct or incorrect for a reasoning question could have some subjectivity.

 Let's analyze the output for the Large model's output.
 This chart provides the question types, the correctness of the answer, and the time required to generate the pipelines answers.